 What is a “True Rosé”?

 Well, there are essentially three ways to make a rosé wine.
 The first, which is rarely practiced outside of sparkling wine production, is simply a blend of red wine and white wine.
-The second, which is widely practiced around the world, is called the “Saignée Method” where shortly after a red grape crush, a portion of the grape juice (after brief contact with the skins) is bled off (“saignée” means “bled” in French).
+The second, which is widely practiced around the world, is called the “Saignée Method” where shortly after red grapes are crushed, a portion of the grape juice (after brief contact with the skins) is bled off (“saignée” means “bled” in French).
 This bled-off wine is then vinified as if it were a white wine.

 The third option is what I call a “True Rosé.”
 In this process, the grapes are raised, picked, and processed with the singular idea of making rosé in mind.
 True Rosés are therefore not a byproduct of red wine production (like saignées), they are intentionally or purposefully made.
 They are True Rosés.